Damir94/100-Days-Of-Devops/day-88/README.md

-# README – Deploying a Simple Apache Web Server Using Ansible
+# 100 Days of Devops – Day 88: Deploying a Simple Apache Web Server Using Ansible
 ## Overview

 This project provides an Ansible playbook that installs and configures a simple Apache (httpd) web server on all application servers in the Stratos Datacenter.